Residency for Tuition Purposes

 Questions of Residency

-If information puts a student’s resident status in question (for example, a student indicates to one department that she holds an F visa and to another that she is a U.S. Citizen), the student’s coding may be set as “undetermined” until the student can be reached and the correct information confirmed.
-In any such case, we will notify the student through his or her myHighline email account.
+If information puts a student’s resident status in question (for example, a student indicates to one department that she holds an F visa and to another that she is a U.S. Citizen), the student’s coding may be set as “undetermined” until correct information can be confirmed.
+When this happens, we notify the student through his or her myHighline email account.

 - We strongly encourage you to make an appointment with the Admissions Adviser for Residency.